Pmunoz200/wellbeing_app/client/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will help you set up the project on your local machine for development and testing purposes.
+These instructions will help you set up the client-side of the project on your local machine for development and testing purposes.

 ### Prerequisites